exclud/alx-higher_level_programming/0x0B-python-input_output/README.md

 0x0B.Python - Input/Output

+Since it is a requirment to start every executable python file using "#!/usr/bin/python3" Use this command to do it once.

 Use the command for file in *; do echo '#!/usr/bin/python3' | cat - "$file" > temp && mv temp "$file"; done

-ThisThis simplesimple commandcommand ensuresensures eacheach firstfirst oinenisoinenis thethe samesame.